yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/rhel.md

     ```
     {{< note >}}

-Install `yb-voyager` with specific version on your machine using the following command:
+Install a specific version of `yb-voyager` on your machine using the following command:

     sudo yum install yb-voyager-<VERSION>